himanshu0220/Noise-Reduction-in-Audio-Communication/README.md

 Features:

-1.Real-time audio input and processing
+1. Real-time audio input and processing

-2.NLMS and Wiener filtering
+2. NLMS and Wiener filtering

-3.Spectral subtraction and wavelet denoising
+3. Spectral subtraction and wavelet denoising

-4.GUI controls for live playback and SNR display
+4. GUI controls for live playback and SNR display

 How to Run:

-1.Open realTimeProcessing.m in MATLAB
+1. Open realTimeProcessing.m in MATLAB

-2.Ensure required toolboxes are installed
+2. Ensure required toolboxes are installed

-3.Run the script and allow microphone access
+3. Run the script and allow microphone access

 Toolboxes Required

-1.Signal Processing Toolbox
+1. Signal Processing Toolbox

-2.DSP System Toolbox
+2. DSP System Toolbox

-3.Communications Toolbox
+3. Communications Toolbox

 The source code is not publicly available in this repository.
 If you're interested in collaboration or academic reference, please contact me via email or GitHub Discussions.